mlrun/mlrun/docs/genai/deployment/genai_serving_graph.md

 ## Distributed pipelines

 By default, all steps of the serving graph run on the same pod in sequence.
-It is possible to run different steps on different pods using {ref}`distributed pipelines<distributed-graph>`.Typically you run steps that require CPU on one pod, and steps that require a GPU on a different pod.
+It is possible to run different steps on different pods using
+{ref}`distributed pipelines<distributed-graph>`.Typically you run steps that require CPU on one pod, and steps that require a GPU on a different pod that is running on a potentially different node that has GPU support.